 -

-On this basis, the advisor prepares a medical advice report to be used in the settlement of damages.
+Based on this, the advisor prepares a medical advisory report on, which is used in determining the compensation.

-An important point is that there are often two medical advisors in a personal injury case:
+An important point is that in a personal injury case often two medical advisors are:

 -